pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

-# Exploratory Data Analysis on Spotify's Most Streamed Songs of 2023
+# 🎧Exploratory Data Analysis (EDA) on  Spotify's Most Streamed Songs of 2023🎵🎶

-## What is this Project About?
+## What is this Project About? 🤔
 * This project performs an exploratory data analysis on the Most Streamed Spotify Songs of 2023 Dataset.
 The goal of this project is to analyze, visualize, and interpret data to gain insights about the most popular music of the year 2023.

-## What are the Steps I Did to Accomplish the Project?
+## What are the Steps I Did to Accomplish the Project? 👣
 * I began by familiarizing myself with the dataset’s structure, checking for missing values and identifying data types.
 This initial examination in Python helped me understand the features available and prepare for further analysis.

 * To uncover trends and patterns, I used a variety of visualization tools such as bar charts, line plots, histograms, heatmaps, and scatter plots, ensuring each was well-labeled for easy interpretation.
 I also analyzed correlations between variables to provide deeper insights into potential relationships within the data.

 * Finally, based on my analysis, I offered insights and recommendations regarding popular tracks, artists, and musical trends, helping to highlight factors that contribute to a track’s popularity.

-## How Exactly Did I Code?
+## How Exactly Did I Code? 😎
 * To accomplish this project, I followed a systematic approach, in which I addressed each aspect of the exploratory data analysis (EDA) step by step.
 Below are the questions I answered, a detailed coding procedure I undertook, and a short analysis of the data's results:

- ### Preliminary Procedures:
+ ### Preliminary Procedures: 📝
  * The first step to do when coding is to always import Python's Built-in libraries that will be needed
 ```python
 #Import Python Libraries needed for the data analysis and visualization